Phylloxera: Grafting with resistant rootstock

-Use of a resistant, or tolerant, rootstock, developed by Charles Valentine Riley in collaboration with J. E. Planchon and promoted by T. V. Munson, involved grafting a Vitis vinifera scion onto the roots of a resistant Vitis aestivalis or other American native species.
-This is the preferred method today, because the rootstock does not interfere with the development of the wine grapes (more technically, the genes responsible for the grapes are not in the rootstock but in the scion), and it furthermore allows the customization of the rootstock to soil and weather conditions, as well as desired vigor.
+Use of a resistant, or tolerant, rootstock, developed by Charles Valentine Riley in collaboration with J. E. Planchon and promoted by T. V. Munson, involved grafting a V. vinifera scion onto the roots of a resistant V. aestivalis or other American native species.
+This is the preferred method today, because the rootstock does not interfere with the development of the wine grapes (more technically, the genes responsible for the grapes are not in the rootstock, but in the scion), and it furthermore allows the customization of the rootstock to soil and weather conditions, as well as desired vigor.

 Not all rootstocks are equally resistant.
 Between the 1960s and the 1980s in California, many growers used a rootstock called AxR1.
-Even though it had already failed in many parts of the world by the early twentieth century, it was thought to be resistant by growers in California.
-Although phylloxera initially did not feed heavily on AxR1 roots, within twenty years, mutation and selective pressures within the phylloxera population began to overcome this rootstock, resulting in the eventual failure of most vineyards planted on AxR1.
+Though it had already failed in many parts of the world by the early 20th century, it was thought to be resistant by growers in California.
+Although phylloxera initially did not feed heavily on AxR1 roots, within 20 years, mutation and selective pressures within the phylloxera population began to overcome this rootstock, resulting in the eventual failure of most vineyards planted on AxR1.

-Many have suggested that this failure was predictable, as one parent of AxR1 is in fact a susceptible V. vinifera cultivar.
-But the transmission of phylloxera tolerance is more complex, as is demonstrated by the continued success of 41B, an F1 hybrid of Vitis berlandieri and Vitis vinifera.
+Many have suggested that this failure was predictable, as one parent of AxR1 is, in fact, a susceptible V. vinifera cultivar.
+The transmission of phylloxera tolerance is more complex, though, as is demonstrated by the continued success of 41B, an F1 hybrid of V. berlandieri and V. vinifera.
 Modern phylloxera infestation also occurs when wineries are in need of fruit immediately, and choose to plant ungrafted vines rather than wait for grafted vines to be available.